 Define Assumptions and Restrains

 The purpose of this activity is the definition of the project assumptions and restrains.
 These assumptions and restrains can be of a technical order or related to the business rules.
+In cases where the assumption or retrains origins in the business rules a connection must be made in the EA file to assure traceability.

 The result of this activity will be registered in the project file of Enterprise Architect.
 Each assumption and restrain will be defined by a given name and description.